sjbennett123/scottjbennett/content/toee/equipment.md

 ### Scroll of Drawmij’s Instant Exit

-as noted in the server (can be read from scroll or copied into spellbook
+as noted in the server (can be read from scroll or copied into spellbook)

 ### Scroll of Protection from Tanar’ai

 (can only be read from scroll)

+### Stone of Force

 ### Wand of paralysis

 2 charges remaining.
 With an activation word, will cause paralysis in one target.
 Target save vs spell to negate.
 Creatures normally immune to this spell are not.

+### Scroll of Flame Magic

+###  Scroll of Seeing

+### Scroll of fly -

+wizard spell can be copied into spellbook

+### Scroll of stinking cloud

+wizard spall can be copied into spellbook

+### Scroll of Confer Water Breathing -

+ wizard spell cannot be copied into spellbook"